michaelsaul/rest-api-express/README.md

 # Node.js REST API Example with MongoDB, Mongoskin, Express 4 for Azure

-This project updates the upstream to add support for running an API Example with Azure App Service API App, DocumentDB (using Mongo DB Protocol Support).
+This project updates the upstream to add support for running an API Example with Azure App Service and DocumentDB with Protocol Support for MongoDB.

 ## Environment Setup Instructions: